di37/classification-electrical-feedback-finetuning/README.md

-# Fine-Tuning BERT Models for Text Classification - Electrical Device Feedback
+# Fine-Tuning Models for Sentiment Analysis of Electrical Device Feedback

 ## Overview